To the Members of CEAT Limited

 (c) The Balance Sheet the Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these standalone Ind AS financial statementsand the operating effectiveness of such controlsrefer to our separate Report in "Annexure 2" to this report;
+(f) With respect to the adequacy of the internal financial controls with reference tothese standalone financial statements and the operating effectiveness of such controlsrefer to our separate Report in "Annexure 2" to this report;

 (h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements Refer Note 22 and Note 41(b) to the standalone Ind AS financial statements;
+The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements - Refer Note 21 and 39(a) to thestandalone financial statements;

 ii.
-The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts Refer and Note 21 26 and 50 to the standalone Ind ASfinancial statements;
+The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts - Refer Note 20 25 and 50 to the standalone financial statements;

 For S R B C & CO LLP